Return of the Jedi: Radio drama

-A three-hour radio drama adaptation of the film was written by Brian Daley with additional material contributed by John Whitman and was produced for and broadcast on National Public Radio in 1996 (over a decade after the radio adaptations of the first two Star Wars films).
-It was based on characters and situations created by George Lucas and on the screenplay by Kasdan and Lucas.
-Anthony Daniels reprised his role from the film as C-3PO, but Mark Hamill and Billy Dee Williams (who lent their voices to the previous radio adaptations) were replaced by newcomer Joshua Fardon and character actor Arye Gross, respectively.
+A three-hour radio drama adaptation of the film was written by Brian Daley with additional material contributed by John Whitman.
+It was broadcast on National Public Radio in 1996, over a decade after the radio adaptations of the first two Star Wars films.
+Anthony Daniels reprised his role as C-3PO, but Mark Hamill and Billy Dee Williams were replaced by Joshua Fardon and Arye Gross, respectively.
 Bernard Behrens and Brock Peters reprised their roles as Obi-Wan Kenobi and Darth Vader, respectively.
-John Lithgow voiced Yoda, and veteran character actor Ed Begley, Jr. played Boba Fett.
+John Lithgow voiced Yoda, and Ed Begley, Jr. played Boba Fett.
 Ed Asner voiced Jabba the Hutt, speaking only in grunts.

 Comic book adaptation

-Marvel Comics published a comic book adaptation of the film by writer Archie Goodwin and artists Al Williamson, Carlos Garzon, Tom Palmer, and Ron Frenz.
+Marvel Comics published a comic book adaptation of Return of the Jedi by writer Archie Goodwin and artists Al Williamson, Carlos Garzon, Tom Palmer, and Ron Frenz.
 The adaptation appeared in Marvel Super Special #27 and as a four-issue limited series.
-It was later reprinted in a mass market paperback, as well as collections of Marvel's self-titled Star Wars series.
-Marvel Super Special #27 was mistakenly released in April 1983, a month before the film itself, giving away spoilers to the film's plot.
-Hamill is a comic book fan and while he was in a comic book store, he discovered that the comic book was on sale there and alerted Lucasfilm.
-According to Carol Kalish who was Marvel's direct sales manager at the time, Marvel quickly recalled the book upon learning this mistake though it did not stop the premature revelation of the secrets of the film's plot.
-Kalish kept her job, as did everyone else in the Sales Department, as the incident was apparently considered a simple mistake.
+It was later reprinted in a mass market paperback, as well as in collections of Marvel's Star Wars series.
+Marvel Super Special #27 was mistakenly released in April 1983, a month before the film, giving away the film's plot.
+Hamill discovered the comic at a store and alerted Lucasfilm, which led Marvel to recall the comic.

 Book-and-record set

-Lucasfilm adapted the story for a children's book-and-record set.
-Released in 1983, the 24-page Star Wars: Return of the Jedi read-along book was accompanied by a 33⅓ rpm 7 in gramophone record.
+Lucasfilm adapted the plot of the film for a children's book-and-record set.
+Released in 1983, the 24-page Star Wars: Return of the Jedi read-along book was accompanied by a 33 1/3 rpm 7 in gramophone record.
 Each page of the book contained a cropped frame from the film with an abridged and condensed version of the story.
 The record was produced by Buena Vista Records.